i-am-bee/.github/profile/README.md

 ---

-Developed with ❤️ by the BeeAI Team and contributors.
-Supported by IBM Research.
+Developed by contributors to the BeeAI project and is part of the Linux Foundation AI & Data initiative.
+The development follows open, collaborative, and community-driven practices.